yetanotherco/aligned_layer/docs/3_guides/3_validating_public_input.md

 # Validating public input

 In some applications, it is crucial to ensure that a third party has performed a computation correctly and to make use of the result of that computation.
-To achieve this, the third party must first interact with Aligned and obtain the `AlignedVerificationData`, a receipt indicating that the proof of the computation was verified correctly.
+To achieve this, the third party must interact with Aligned, using the Aligned SDK, to obtain the `AlignedVerificationData`, a receipt indicating that the proof of the computation was verified correctly.
 The application should then receive both the `AlignedVerificationData` and the result of the computation.
 After confirming that the proof was verified by Aligned, it must check that the posted result matches the one committed in the `AlignedVerificationData`.

 This guide demonstrates how to validate Risc0 and SP1 proofs using the Aligned SDK.
 The program in this example is a Fibonacci sequence calculator.
 It generates a public input that corresponds to the number of fibonacci being calculated and the last two Fibonacci numbers of the sequence, taken modulo 7919.
-Our goal is to validate, within a smart contract, that the public input commitments match these two numbers.
+Our goal is to validate, within a smart contract, that the public input commitments match these numbers.

 In this case, the Fibonacci number to be calculated is **500** and the last two numbers of the sequence modulo 7919 are **1268** and **1926**.